TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Simplify headings
 - [x] Fix footer on About page
 - [x] Fix ABN number
-- [ ] Make less new windows open?
+- [x] Make less new windows open?
-- [ ] BlueCare - no details
+- [x] BlueCare - no details
-- [ ] Pacfa - Change details
+- [x] Pacfa - Change details
-- [ ] Add meta descriptions to all pages (dynamic ones for the php pages!)
+- [x] Add meta descriptions to all pages (dynamic ones for the php pages!)
-- [ ] Add AMCS (Australian marine conservation society)
+- [x] Add AMCS (Australian marine conservation society)
-- [ ] Fix failed search UX - make it so that searches don't redirect, you just get a 'no results' page with the ability to search again OR fill in the 'missing charity' page.
+- [x] Fix failed search UX - make it so that searches don't redirect, you just get a 'no results' page with the ability to search again OR fill in the 'missing charity' page.
+- [x] Create Dashboard
+- [ ] Start a forum/mailing list

 ## Pretty URLS
 - http://code.tutsplus.com/tutorials/an-in-depth-guide-to-mod_rewrite-for-apache--net-6708